 The goal of How to Save a Life is to enlighten, validate, and lighten the lives and experiences of survivors of abuse, sexual assault, and social injustice.
 Sociology will be a factor on How to Save a Life, but only in fun little comic strips.Personal Stories I Can Help Tell Your Stories

-Anonymous asked: So my brother and I are in our mid-20s.
+Anonymous said: So my brother and I are in our mid-20s.
 He's just a year older than I am and I'm a gay male survivor.
 I had to tell him what happened to me, but about a week before I had to tell my story he came up behind me to mess with me and I don't know if it's the right description but he was basically dry humping me and said joked about fucking me in the ass to which I said back off (except i wasn't that polite about it).
 I know he's my brother and it may seem like harmless teasing but did he molest me?

 Typically molestation is used in reference of minors.
 (Or at least- what I’ve seen of it)

 But what you’re saying- could definitely fall under the category of sexual assault.

 He’s your brother. which makes it all the more harmful.
 Family shouldn’t joke about fucking you (or- lets be real, raping you. because it’s not like he’s talking about getting consent. no, he was joking about violating you.)

 You have every right to be extremely upset about this.

 You have every right to be hurt over this.

 Too often harmful things are written off because it is a family member that does them but.. being family doesn’t make it okay.